windsorcli/cli/docs/install.md

 ## [Shell Integration](#shell-integration)

-To automatically load Windsor CLI environment variables in your shell, add the following to your `precmd()` function in your shell configuration file (e.g., `.zshrc` for Zsh or `.bashrc` for Bash):
+Add this `precmd()` definition to your shell configuration file (e.g., `.zshrc` for Zsh or `.bashrc` for Bash).

+This is required for the Windsor CLI to load environment variables automatically in the shell:

 ```bash
 precmd() {